Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Related Work

 \subsubsection{3.
 Reduced-order and surrogate models}

 Simplified dynamics and surrogate models are often employed to accelerate the design of DSS \cite{lowe2023reduced}\cite{lippe2021phd}.
 While these methods reduce computational burden, they may neglect operational constraints (e.g., passive safety \cite{damico_phd_2010}\cite{aguilar2022abort}\cite{guffanti_jgcd_2023}\cite{takubo2025safe}, field-of-view/approach cones \cite{kim2010convex}\cite{lee2014dual}\cite{takubo2024multiplicative}, plume impingement effects \cite{malyuta2023fast}, etc.) that strongly influence feasibility.
-As a result, preliminary designs generated under these simplifications often require significant refinement.
+As a result, preliminary designs generated under these simplifications often require large corrections.
 Crucially, these methods typically do not yield full trajectories but only approximate mission profiles.

-In summary, there remains a gap between computationally intensive, high-fidelity trajectory design tools and the fast but coarse approximations provided by surrogate models.
-This paper seeks to bridge that gap by introducing an AI–based trajectory generation framework that accelerates the design process while preserving generality, without requiring re-training when mission configurations change.
+In summary, there remains a gap between computationally intensive, high-fidelity trajectory design methods and the fast but coarse approximations provided by surrogate models.
+This paper seeks to bridge that gap by introducing an AI–based trajectory generation framework that accelerates the design process while preserving generality.
+The proposed approach is highly flexible and capable of predicting accurate Pareto solution surfaces under complex constraints, without requiring re-training the neural network model when mission configurations change.